AppThreat/atom/README.md

 ## Atom Specification

-The intermediate representation used by atom is available under the same open-source license (Apache-2.0).
+The intermediate representation used by atom is available under the same open-source license (MIT).
 The specification is available in [protobuf](./specification/atom.proto), [markdown](./specification/docs/spec.md), and [html](./specification/docs/spec.html) formats.

 The current specification version is 1.0.0